tedconroy/al-folio/_pages/other.md

 ---
 I grew up in Half Moon Bay, California, and then went to the University of Hawaii at Manoa for an undergraduate degree and the University of Oregon for a Masters degree.

 In my free time I enjoy surfing, being in the mountains, and climbing rocks.
-My latest hobby has been searching for rocks that haven't been climbed yet.
 <div class="img_row">
     <img class="col three left" src="{{ site.baseurl }}/assets/img/surf_2.png" alt="" title="surf at undisclosed location"/>
 </div>